Deploying SAP applications on Power Virtual Server

 sap-hana-preconfigure | sap_hana_preconfigure |

-The execution files are in the root directory.
+The RHEL system roles for setting up SAP application are available in the root directory.

-Use the following command to tune the operating system for the SAP HANA workload.
+Use the following command to prepare the operating system for an SAP HANA workload.

 ansible-playbook /root/sap-hana.yml

-- For RHEL versions RHEL 8.6 and greater, use this command:
+- For RHEL versions RHEL 8.6 and greater:

 ansible-playbook -i /root/inventory /root/sap-hana.yml